 How much remaining mortgage balance do you have?

-If you’re a homeowner, you’ll want to make sure you have enough cover in place to at least cover your mortgage balance.
+If you’re a homeowner, you’ll want to make sure you have enough cover in place to help cover your mortgage balance.

-This will allow your loved ones to remain in the family home after your passing.
+This can allow your loved ones to remain in the family home after your passing.

-It’s also wise to factor in more funds to ensure that your loved ones can afford to cover all costs associated with running a household (water, gas, electricity, council tax, Wi-Fi etc as well as funds for maintenance etc).
+It’s also wise to factor in more funds to help your loved ones cover additional costs such as water, gas, electricity, council tax and Wi-Fi, as well as funds for maintenance.

-Alternatively, if you rent, your loved ones can use the pay out to keep up with monthly rental payments.
+Alternatively, if you rent, the pay out could help your loved ones keep up with monthly rental payments.
 For this, you’ll want to consider how much your rent is and how long your loved ones are likely to need to pay this amount.